lbai-lab/push/README.md

 ## Experiments

-1. See `./experiments/README.md` for more detail.s
+1. See `./experiments/README.md` for more details.